hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/web.md

 section: applications
 index-order: 2
 sidebar: sidebars/applications.md
 excerpt: Web or mobile applications that need to interact with deployed business networks should make calls to a REST API.
-The easiest way to create the REST API is to use the `composer-rest-server` to dynamically generate a REST API from the deployed business network.
+The easiest way to create the REST API is to use the `composer-rest-server` to [**dynamically generate a REST API from the deployed business network**](./web.html).
 ---

 # Writing Web or mobile Applications